 Computer Configuration > Administrative Templates > System

 Step 4.
-Scroll down from the right-pane and double-click on the Removable Storage Access.
+Next, scroll down from the right pane and double-click on the Removable Storage Access folder.

 Step 5.
-From the available results on the right-side pane, double-click the All Removable Storage classes: Deny all access.
+Now, double-click the All Removable Storage classes: Deny all access policy.

 Step 6.
-Select the Enabled option, then click on Apply, then the OK button.
+Select the Enabled option, click on Apply, and click the OK button.

-Once the above-mentioned steps are completed, Windows 10 will deny access to all removable storage devices, including USB flash drives, USB external hard drives, physical discs (such as CD and DVD), and other storage that falls into the removable class.
+Upon completion of the above-mentioned steps, Windows 10 will prevent access to removable storage devices, such as USB flash drives, USB external hard drives, and physical discs (such as CDs and DVDs).

-To enable the access of removable media, in step 6, select the Not Configured option.
+To re-enable access to removable media, in step 6, select the Not Configured or Disabled option.